Morgan Franklin Fellowship Announces Three New Board Members

 - Griffin Dunaway of Raleigh, NC; an advisor with Morgan Legacy Partners (MLP) and an associate with Cushman & Wakefield

 - Marc Lussier of Candia, NH; the vice president of operations at Geophysical Survey Systems.
 Inc. (GSSI) and a partner with Lear Capital Partners

-“We are delighted to have Griffin, Marc and John join the MFF board,” states MFF Executive Director Judi Window.
+“We are delighted to have Griffin and Marc join the MFF board,” states MFF Executive Director Judi Window.
 “Their diverse expertise brings an exciting new level of knowledge and experience to our work and will help us continue to grow our important programs and services.”